bryanwweber/orbital-mechanics-notes/orbital-maneuvers/plane-change-maneuvers.md

 The permitted launch angles from Kennedy Space Center on the East coast of the US.
 The vertical line indicates due north/south.
 The upper line indicates the maximum northerly launch azimuth while the lower line indicates the maximum southerly launch azimuth.
 :::

 The other major launch site in the US is Vandenberg Space Force Base in southern California ($\phi$ = 34.7°N).
 Similar restrictions at Vandenberg require most launches to go to the south, over the Pacific Ocean.
-However, polar and sun-synchronous orbits are possible from Vandenberg, where the azimuth limits are from [158° to 201°](https://web.archive.org/web/20200731192341/https://spaceflight.nasa.gov/shuttle/reference/shutref/sts/launch.html).
+However, polar and Sun-synchronous orbits are possible from Vandenberg, where the azimuth limits are from [158° to 201°](https://web.archive.org/web/20200731192341/https://spaceflight.nasa.gov/shuttle/reference/shutref/sts/launch.html).

 ```{code-cell} ipython3
 :tags: [remove-input]